ibm-cloud-docs/containers/cs_cluster.md

 In {{site.data.keyword.containershort_notm}}, you can add stable, portable IPs for Kubernetes services by adding network subnets to the cluster.
 When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet with 5 public IP addresses and a portable private subnet with 5 private IP addresses.
 Portable public and private IP addresses are static and do not change when a worker node, or even the cluster, is removed.

-One of the portable public and one of the portable private IP addresses are used for [Ingress controllers](cs_apps.html#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster.
+One of the portable public and one of the portable private IP addresses are used for [application load balancers](cs_apps.html#cs_apps_public_ingress) that you can use to expose multiple apps in your cluster.
 The remaining 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public by [creating a load balancer service](cs_apps.html#cs_apps_public_load_balancer).

 **Note:** Portable public IP addresses are charged on a monthly basis.
 If you choose to remove portable public IP addresses after your cluster is provisioned, you still have to pay the monthly charge, even if you used them only for a short amount of time.